Spectral Embedding via Chebyshev Bases for Robust DeepONet Approximation: Results

 where $\mathbf{b}$ is the vectorized forcing and $\mathbf{u}$ is the numerical solution.
 The matrix $A$ follows the standard discrete Laplacian stencil,

 with boundary rows modified to impose the homogeneous Dirichlet conditions.

 Figure~\ref{fig:2dpoisson_field_comp} presents a representative test example.
 The left panel displays the input forcing field, followed by the exact solution and the predictions from DeepONet, FEDONet, and SEDONet, together with their pointwise residual fields.
 DeepONet captures the overall structure but exhibits smoothing of interior features and larger residual magnitudes.
-FEDONet improves spatial fidelity through Fourier embeddings, though its sinusoidal basis is not naturally aligned with non-periodic boundaries.
+FEDONet improves spatial fidelity through Fourier embeddings.
 SEDONet achieves the most accurate reconstruction: its Chebyshev-based spectral embedding aligns well with bounded domains, enabling it to resolve both interior variations and boundary gradients more effectively.
-Its residual field displays the lowest amplitude and smoothest spatial structure among the three models.
+Furthermore, the residual field remains smoothly distributed throughout the computational domain without noticeable error concentration near the boundaries, indicating that the proposed embedding preserves both the global solution structure and the boundary behavior.

 These qualitative observations are consistent with the quantitative results.
-Across the full test set, DeepONet attains a mean relative $\ell_2$ error of $1.39\%$, FEDONet reduces this to $1.10\%$, and SEDONet further improves the accuracy to $\mathbf{0.97\%}$.
+Across the full test set, DeepONet attains a mean relative $L^2$ error of $1.39\%$, FEDONet reduces this to $1.10\%$, and SEDONet further improves the accuracy to $\mathbf{0.97\%}$.
 This corresponds to improvements of $31.2\%$ over DeepONet and $11.0\%$ over FEDONet.
 The bar plot in Figure~\ref{fig:poisson2d_relative_l2} summarizes these results and shows both the mean errors and their standard deviations, highlighting the improved accuracy and consistency achieved by SEDONet.

+Figure~\ref{fig:poisson2d_spectrum} compares the energy spectra of the reference and predicted solutions for a representative test example.
+All three models accurately capture the dominant low-frequency modes; however, noticeable differences emerge at intermediate and high wavenumbers.
+DeepONet exhibits the largest deviation from the reference spectrum, while FEDONet provides a closer approximation through Fourier-based embeddings.
+SEDONet shows the closest agreement with the exact spectrum across the entire wavenumber range, indicating that the proposed Chebyshev embedding more faithfully preserves fine-scale spatial structures in bounded, non-periodic domains.

+To investigate the sensitivity of the proposed embedding to the polynomial degree, we perform a Chebyshev-degree ablation study for the two-dimensional Poisson problem.
+The polynomial degree is varied over $K_c=\{2,8,16,24,32\}$ while keeping all remaining network architectures and training hyperparameters fixed.
+The resulting test relative $L^2$ errors provide insight into the influence of the Chebyshev polynomial degree on predictive performance.
+Figure~\ref{fig:poisson_degree} shows that increasing the Chebyshev degree consistently improves the prediction accuracy, with the lowest test error obtained at $K_c=32$.
+This indicates that richer polynomial representations enhance the coordinate embedding for bounded elliptic problems.